tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 supports gradual typing with union and intersection types (more generally, set-theoretic types).
-They use abstract interpretation to derive their semantics, and in their own words, "the resulting definitions are quite technical and barely intuitive but they have the properties we seek for".
+They use abstract interpretation to derive their semantics, and in their own words, "the resulting definitions are quite technical and barely intuitive but they have the properties we seek".

 Because of the complexity of their semantics, we were not able precisely assess what their semantics really implement in practice, and especially how it